Radiosurgery for Brain Metastases

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team or your doctor.

-Is stereotactic radiosurgery (SRS) safe for treating brain metastases?
+What prior data suggests that stereotactic radiosurgery is safe for treating brain metastases?

 Zabi Wardak